 The Titanic is a 5 dollar silver coin originally minted in 1988 as a one ounce pure 99.99% silver.

 Each Titanic Silver Maple Leaf coin contains one full troy ounce of silver and features the queen’s portrait on one side and the famous Canadian Maple Leaf design on the other.
 It also contains the special Titanic privy mark (shown in the picture).

 As Silverprice.org notes, “Although it is believed 26,000 of these coins were minted, at the time they were all sold to one dealer.
 As a consequence they have been in short supply ever since.
 [It] is possible, however to locate dealers who come across a small supply and the price.”

-Top 5 Best Places to Buy Canadian Silver Maple Leafs
+5 Best Places to Buy Canadian Silver Maple Leaf Coins